realthunder/asm3-wiki/Concepts.md

 object.

-There is an existing container, `App::Part`, in upstream FreeCAD, which is a group type object that provides local coordinate system.
+There is an existing container, `App::Part`, in upstream FreeCAD, which is a group type object that defines a local coordinate system.
 The difference, comparing to Assembly3 container, is that one object is allowed to be added to one and only one `App::Part` container.
 The owner container can be added to other `App::Part` container, but must still obey the one direct parent